+License and milestone revenue for the three and nine months ended September 30, 2019 related to contractual payments due to us upon Alvogen receiving marketing authorization in South Korea.
 License and milestone revenues are dependent on the timing of entering into new collaborations and the timing of our collaborators meeting or being reasonably certain of meeting certain milestone events.
 As a result, our license and milestone revenue will fluctuate materially between periods.